Join or Sign In

 Taylor Bloom, Kat Cunning, Tommy O'Brien, Hope Davis, and Peter Krause, Line of Fire

-NBCNBC looks like it will top CBS in total viewers when the 2025-2026 television ends, the first time CBS hasn't finished in first since the 2007-2008 season.
-Though this is largely due to NBC's February in which the stars aligned — a wicked constellation made up of the Super Bowl, Winter Olympics, and NBA All-Star Game — NBC is hoping for a repeat in 2026-2027 and not changing its schedule much at all.
+NBCNBC topped CBS in total viewers for the 2025-2026 television season, the first time CBS hasn't finished on top since the 2007-2008 season and the first time NBC has taken the crown since 2002.
+Though this is largely due to NBC's February, in which the stars aligned — a wicked constellation made up of the Super Bowl, Winter Olympics, and NBA All-Star Game — NBC is hoping for a repeat in 2026-2027 and not changing its schedule much at all.

-The only change for longtime NBC fans will be seeing Law & Order, heading into its 26th season, scoot back to the 10 p.m. hour on Thursday nights to make room for an NBC version of the hit reality series The Traitors, which will lead off the evening at 8 p.m.
-A few new shows will also make splashes this fall, including the thriller Line of Fire, which stars Peter Krause and Hope Davis as members of a family of law enforcement agents being targeted by an assassin.
-Line of Fire gets the coveted Monday at 10 p.m. slot behind The Voice.
-The new sitcom Newlyweds, starring Téa Leoni and Tim Daly, follows a "later-in-life" couple who get married.
-It will air on Fridays at 8:30 p.m.
+The only change for longtime NBC fans will be seeing Law & Order, heading into its 26th season, scoot back to the 10 p.m. hour beginning Oct.
+8 on Thursday nights to make room for an NBC version of the hit reality series The Traitors, featuring a civilian cast, which will lead off the evening at 8 p.m. and kick off NBC's fall season beginning Sept.
+17. A few new scripted shows will also make splashes this fall, including the thriller Line of Fire, which stars Peter Krause and Hope Davis as members of a family of law enforcement agents being targeted by an assassin.
+Line of Fire gets the coveted Monday at 10 p.m. slot behind The Voice starting on Sept.
+21. The new sitcom Newlyweds, starring Téa Leoni and Tim Daly, follows a "later-in-life" couple who get married.
+It will air on Fridays at 8:30 p.m beginning Oct.
+23.

 Chicago Med, Chicago Fire, Chicago P.D., The Fall and Rise of Reggie Dinkins, Happy's Place, Law & Order, Law & Order: SVU, Saturday Night Live, St. Denis Medical, The Voice